 Targeted stakeholder engagement will inform advice to the Government

-Since the Government's September announcement of change to Funded Family Care, there has been intensive targeted stakeholder engagement with and independent facilitator.
+Since the Government's announcement of change to Funded Family Care, there has been intensive targeted stakeholder engagement with an independent facilitator.

 Engagement included meetings and an online survey.
 The survey attracted over 900 responses.